-Someone who suspects that they have oral allergy syndrome should visit their doctor to discuss the situation with them.
-Some traditional food allergies can produce similar symptoms to OAS.
-For example, a soybean allergy can result in tingling and swelling in the mouth, nausea and a runny nose when the bean is eaten.
+Someone who suspects that they have oral allergy syndrome should mention this fact to their doctor.
+The doctor should be visited as soon as possible if symptoms are severe.
+Some food allergies can produce similar symptoms to OAS.
+For example, a soybean allergy can result in tingling and swelling in the mouth, nausea, and a runny nose when the bean is eaten.

-It's important to discover whether an allergic response is a case of oral allergy syndrome, which usually affects a limited area in the body and causes relatively minor problems, or is actually a more serious allergy, which may have far-reaching and dangerous effects.
+It's important to discover whether an allergic response is a case of oral allergy syndrome, which usually affects a limited area in the body and causes relatively minor problems, or is actually a food allergy, which may have far-reaching and dangerous effects.

 Doctors can order allergy tests to determine which type of pollen or food someone is allergic to.
-They can also suggest and prescribe treatments for hay fever, oral allergy syndrome and traditional food allergies.
+They can also suggest and prescribe treatments for hay fever, oral allergy syndrome, and food allergies.

 Oral allergy syndrome is an unusual type of food allergy because the body is really responding to pollen proteins rather than food molecules.
-People generally develop OAS after being exposed to pollen grains and suffering from hay fever for years.
+People generally develop OAS after being exposed to pollen grains and suffering from hay fever for years, as I did.
 Not all people with hay fever develop oral allergy syndrome, but many do.
 Some people with OAS don't experience hay fever.

-The condition develops in older children, teenagers and adults, but usually not in young children.
+The condition develops in older children, teenagers, and adults, but usually not in young children.
 It's a frustrating disorder because the sufferer finds that a food that they used to eat with no problem now causes unpleasant symptoms.
-It's especially annoying when this food is a favorite one or when several foods cause problems.
+It's especially annoying when this food is a favourite one or when several foods cause problems.